seanbreckenridge/ttt/README.md

 ## But Why?

-Shell history is nice, but it doesn't provide me context; like what directory was this command run in?

-Additionally, not all commands are saved in shell history.
+Shell history is nice, but not all commands are run through directly through the shell - so its not possible to track them.
 If you have some keybinding to launch a script/application, or force-quit the terminal without exiting, your commands don't get saved in your shell history.

+This also provides me with context; like what directory was this command run in?

 Since this logs the directory, I can also use it to [jump to directories I visit often](https://github.com/seanbreckenridge/dotfiles/commit/5ce6950123f198425042eb4251ef2bc26bf6d0b7)